MaheshSuthar119/Dron_simulation/README.md

 More → Continuous connected path

 🛠️ Project Working
-- Item 1 Upload CSV File → Drone receives a list of coordinates.
+- Upload CSV File → Drone receives a list of coordinates.
-- Item 2 Click Play → The drone starts moving along the path.
+- Click Play → The drone starts moving along the path.
-- Item 3 Path is drawn dynamically → Connecting points as visited.
+- Path is drawn dynamically → Connecting points as visited.
-- Item 4 Click Pause → Stops movement but keeps progress.
+- Click Pause → Stops movement but keeps progress.
-- Item 5 Click Play again → Resumes from the last stopped point.
+- Click Play again → Resumes from the last stopped point.

 🖥️ Technologies Used
 🔹 React.js (Frontend UI)